adrian729/learn-tim-curry/1_Data/1_4_Polymorphism.md

 - **Parametric polymorphism**: same behaviour for any type.
 - **Ad-hoc polymorphism**: different behaviour for different types.

-### Parametric polymorphism examples
-- Get first element of a pair
-- Reversing lists
-- List length
-- Take X elements from a list
-- Function composition

-### Ad-hoc polymorphism examples
-- Number addition
-- Equality
-- Comparison
-- Convertion to string
-- Parsing from a string

 ## Parametric polymorphism
 Parametric polymorphism allows us to create functions that are type-agnostic by using `type variables`.
 This means that we can create a function that works with any type as long as it is consistent: all the cases of the same `type variable` must be of the same type.